The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-As the nature of the point source candidates in this disk has been debated and their proximity to the resolved inner disk rim firmly established, we adopt the most conservative approach in this work -- optimizing on false continuum planets only.
-We also overplot an ellipse at the location of the imaged inner disk rim in Figure \ref{fig:lkca15_inner}.
-While the LkCa 15~c and ~d candidates are coincident with the inner disk rim, the b candidate lies significantly inside of it.
+As the nature of the point-source candidates in the LkCa~15 disk has been debated and their proximity to the resolved inner disk rim firmly established, we adopt the most conservative approach in this work -- optimizing on false continuum planets only.
+We also overplot an ellipse in Figure \ref{fig:lkca15_inner} at the edge of the imaged inner disk rim.
+While the LkCa~15~``c" and ``d" candidates are coincident with the inner disk rim, the ``b" candidate lies significantly inside of it and is less likely to be a scattered light artifact, though we note that disk signal at similar separation to planet candidates can influence extracted KL modes \citep{Lawson2022} and further vetting of this candidate is warranted.

-Because of the tight separations of the companion candidates, the comparatively large PSF (FWHM$\sim$6pixels, 50mas) and the limited space available inside of the AO control radius for bin 2 data (r=15 pixels), we injected only one false planet inside the control radius (at a separation of 12 pixels/0$\farcs$10 and a PA of 0$^{o}$).
+Because of the tight separations of the companion candidates, the comparatively large PSF (FWHM$\sim$6pixels, 50mas), and the limited space available inside of the AO control radius for bin 2 data ($r$=15 pixels), we injected only one false planet inside the control radius (at a separation of 12 pixels/0$\farcs$10 and a PA of 0$^{\circ}$) to optimize these data.

-Using our conservative optimization methodology, we recover the 2014 H$\alpha$ excess signal first reported in \citet{Sallum2015} with an SNR of 5.0 in the H-alpha images, 4.9 in the 1:1 scaled H$\alpha$-continuum SDI reduction, and 2.9 in the conservatively-scaled SDI reduction.
-We used BKA to extract astrometry from the 2014 H$\alpha$ epoch and find that it is best fit by a point source with a separation of 82.7$\pm$1.5 mas, a PA of 249.3$\pm$3.4$^{\circ}$ and a $\Delta$mag of 3.42$\pm$0.14.
+Using our conservative optimization methodology, we recover the 2014 H$\alpha$ excess signal first reported in \citet{Sallum2015} with a classically computed SNR of 5.0 in the H$\alpha$ images, 4.9 in the 1:1 scaled H$\alpha$~--~continuum SDI reduction, and 2.9 in the conservatively scaled SDI reduction.

+Best-fit BKA astrometry from the 2014 H$\alpha$ epoch produces strong evidence ($Z_1/Z_0$=18) for a point-source with a separation of 69.7$\pm$6.1 mas, a PA of 242.6$\pm$2.7$^{\circ}$ and a $\Delta$mag of 3.1$\pm$0.3.
+This is inconsistent at the $\sim$1--2$\sigma$ level with the astrometry and photometry derived from the same data in \citet{Sallum2015}, which placed the planet at a slightly wider separation (93$\pm$8mas), higher PA (256$\pm$3$^{\circ}$), and $\sim$1 magnitude fainter ($\Delta$Mag=5.2$\pm$0.3).
+This discrepancy is discussed in greater detail in Section \ref{sec:fms}.